eriqande/flock-comment/README.md

 * SimDat2/
 * in tex folder, letters to the editors and stuff.

-Then modify README a little, maybe.
+Then modify README a little to refer to the fact that the full simulated data sets are also in the archive.

 This is LaTeX code to typeset a comment for Molecular Ecology Resources about the similarity between the program FLOCK and structure.
 And now it also